MasoodaAntule/Currency_Converter/README.md

 + Configuration Management

 Future enhancements :

 Future enhancements for the Currency Converter web application include expanding support to a broader range of currencies and incorporating historical exchange rate data to provide users with more comprehensive financial insights.
 The application will also benefit from improved user experience features, such as currency symbols, historical trends, and personalized user accounts for saving frequently used currencies and amounts.
 Mobile optimization will ensure a consistent experience across devices, while localization and internationalization will cater to a global audience.
 Additionally, automated data updates will be implemented to refresh exchange rates in the database periodically, reducing manual intervention and ensuring up-to-date information.

+# Screenshots
+Azure App Service
+Description :
+Azure App Service provides a fully managed platform for hosting web applications, APIs, and mobile backends, simplifying deployment and scaling.
+It automates infrastructure management, allowing developers to focus on coding rather than maintenance.
+With built-in support for continuous integration and delivery (CI/CD), it streamlines the release of updates and new features.
+The service integrates with development tools and offers robust security, custom domain, and SSL support.
+Additionally, Azure App Service provides monitoring and diagnostic tools, ensuring high performance and reliability while optimizing costs through various pricing tiers.
+!("C:\Users\masoo\OneDrive\Pictures\Camera Roll\Screenshot 2024-09-11 173606.png")